 As we seek logical progression in what we consume, as soon as we focus on and identify a new element, our attention starts to dwindle.
 The human mind is extremely quick to notice and focus on a newly introduced visual element.

 It’s vital for marketers to capitalize on the spark of discovery – encourage moments where the user suddenly notices or realizes something new and incentivize them to investigate.
+Marketers need to use the best design and website redesign services available in their arsenal so that they can capitalise on this spark of discovery for people who are interacting with their brand.

 A content delivery strategy hinges on consistently providing useful and relevant content to recipients.
 If you don’t take the time to understand your audience, your content will fall flat.
 You can use game elements as tests for which types of content work best for your audience.